michelesr/thesis/src/intro.md

 ## Organization

-Chapter 2 exposes the technological and social context that lead to the thesis work, as well as the motivation of choosing the end-to-end testing typology and the container based virtualization.
+Chapter 2 exposes the technological and social context that led to the thesis work, as well as the motivation of choosing the end-to-end testing typology and the container based virtualization.